Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Related works

 \subsection{Datasets for line-shaped object detection}

 To the best of our knowledge, \cite{liang2019convolutional} is the only published work on road-boundary detection using BEV images.
 In \cite{liang2019convolutional}, a dataset was created, which contained BEV point-cloud images, RGB images and elevation gradient images.
 But unfortunately, the dataset was not publicly available.
-In the field of road network detection, the data was obtained from commercial geospatial datasets \cite{van2018spacenet} or by processing raw geographic images collected from public platforms \cite{haklay2008openstreetmap}.
+In the road-network detection area, the data was obtained from commercial geospatial datasets \cite{van2018spacenet} or by processing raw geographic images collected from public platforms \cite{haklay2008openstreetmap}.
 Although these datasets are publicly available, due to the topological differences between road networks and road boundaries, they could not be used in our task.